What’s the Difference between the Moneyline and the Spread?

-The Point Spread
+Understanding The Point Spread

-Let’s have a look at a typical point spread, using the NFL as an example:
+Let’s have a look at a typical point spread, using the NFL as an example.

-- Cleveland Browns +13.5 -110
+- Cleveland Browns +13.5 (-110)

-- New England Patriots -13.5 -110
+- New England Patriots -13.5 (-110)

-- Cleveland +280
+- Cleveland Browns +280

-- New England -300
+- New England Patriots -300

 The numbers next to each team represent the return in factors of $100.
 In this scenario, the Patriots are likely going to win the game, so the sportsbook makes you wager a lot of money to get a return – you would have to risk $300 to win back $100 in profit with the above line.
 If you think that Cleveland is going to pull off a huge upset, then you are going to be rewarded with $280 back in return for a bet of $100.

-Which line is better?
+Which Market is Better?

-Well, this isn’t really a question that can be answered simply.
-If you have a big bankroll and can make money line bets that will produce decent returns, then that could be the right wager for you.
+The answer is, it depends.
+If you have a big bankroll and can make moneyline bets on favorites that will produce decent returns, then that could be the right wager for you.
 Otherwise, the point spreads move the risk to the outcome of the score rather than the outright winner.
-It is really a personal preference for gamblers.
-We will cover other types of bets on other pages, but for straight wagers, these are the two most common forms of odds used by the North American gambler.
+It is really a personal preference for gamblers and comes down to what you see happening in a specific game.
+Use your best judgement and assess your bets on a game-to-game basis.